Taptapani

 Taptapani is famous for its hot sulfur water spring, present in Sanakhemundi Block of Ganjam district in Odisha state.
 But, the nearest town is Mohana, which about 18 km away in Gajapati district.

 Etymology

 The name "Taptapani" also suggests that.
 "Tapta" means hot and "pani" means water.

 Hot spring

-The hot water from the natural spring of Taptapani is attributed to medicinal properties and can be bathed in at the pond created next to the hot spring.
-The hot spring is situated at the eastern slope of the eastern ghat at the crest of the hill within the lush green forest having a wide range of flora and fauna.
+The hot water from the natural spring of Taptapani is attributed to medicinal properties due to the presence of sulphur.
+The hot spring is situated at the eastern slope of the eastern ghat at the crest of the hill within the forest, having a wide range of flora and fauna.

-Tourist attraction

-The other attractions of Taptapani are its tribal communities and the picturesque landscape.
-There is also a deer park maintained by the forest department.